MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/data-collection-rule-associations.md

 :::image type="content" source="media/data-collection-rule-view/resources-view-associate.png" alt-text="Screenshot of the create association button in the resources view in  the preview experience for DCRs in the Azure portal." lightbox="media/data-collection-rule-view/resources-view-associate.png":::

 ## Create new association
-You can create a new association using any of the following methods.
+In addition to the preview Azure portal experience, you can create a new association using any of the following methods.
 The DCRA object that's created is a child of the target object and uses the resource ID of the DCR.

 ### [CLI](#tab/cli)